Making Inferences Lessons and some FREEBIES!

 July 22, 2014

-Last year, I taught inferencing for quite some time.
+Last year, I taught how to make inferences for quite some time.
 With such an emphasis on close reading, I wanted my students to read between the lines, to dig deeper, and to find out the answer to the question, “what is the author really trying to say?!”

 I spent a lot of time researching and reading picture books to find ones that would work well for my class.
 After test-driving each of these, I continuously referred back to them when discussing inferring and so did my kids.